nedbat/coveragepy/doc/cmd.rst

 systems.
 In these cases, you can collect coverage data for each test run, and then combine all the separate data files into one combined file for reporting.

-The **combine** command knows how to read a number of separate data files, match the data by source file name, and write a combined data file with all of the data.
+The **combine** command reads a number of separate data files, matches the data by source file name, and writes a combined data file with all of the data.

 Coverage normally writes data to a filed named ".coverage".
 The ``run --parallel-mode`` switch (or ``[run] parallel=True`` configuration option)